hichamelhady/ConsoElec/README.md

 - Geomapping with a visualization of demography of each region and when we choose a region, an other graph appears to presesnts the energy consumption for the selected region, sorted by sector of activity for each unit.

-- A grouped/ stacked bar chart visualising the temporal evolution of the energy production in france.
+- A grouped/stacked bar chart visualising the temporal evolution of the energy production in france.

 ## Data visualisation - Results of the project ConsoElec